Skip to content

 Keep indexes disposable

-Vector, full-text, and graph indexes should be treated as derived artifacts.
-If deleting an index loses knowledge, the pack is designed incorrectly.
+Vector, full-text, and graph indexes MUST be treated as derived artifacts.
+If deleting an index loses knowledge, the pack stores facts in the wrong layer.

 Prefer stable source anchors